Site icon Bia review

 2.2 Autofocus and Manual Focus

-When choosing a macro lens for the Nikon D5100, several factors come into play, including magnification, focal length, and optical quality.
-Here’s a review of some popular macro lenses compatible with the D5100:
+When choosing a macro lens for the Nikon D5100, there are several parameters where several of them different with respect to magnification, focal length, and optical quality.
+Here are some well-known macro lenses compatible with the D5100:

 3.1 Nikon AF-S DX Micro-NIKKOR 40mm f/2.8G